Geosyntec/bmp-database-stat-bugs/ISSUE_TEMPLATE.md

 * Steps required to reproduce

-* Screen shot of the output
+* Screen shot or text of the output

 * Expected results

-* Actual results (with terminal output if applicable)

-* Your Windows build number

 * Additional information